The 2011 warrant is finalized and ready to go to voters after Tuesday night’s Board of Selectmen vote.

 Several articles that had been proposed earlier this spring for inclusion on the warrant were removed before the final warrant was approved.
 A proposal for a new bylaw that would make it illegal to possess a knife with a blade longer than 2-1/2 inches was removed, as were articles that would have proposed expanding the town clerk position from a one year to a three year term and a proposal to ratify a job description for the town administrator.

-But voters will also have a say on a new War Memorial proposed for the car barn lot in the center of town in two separate articles.
+But voters will also have a say on proposed for the car barn lot in the center of town in two separate articles.

-The only citizens' petition on the warrant asks voters to have a say on whether they want to continue as part of the proposed emergency dispatch center in the works to be built in Middleton or stay in the Hamilton-Wenham Emergency Center.
+The asks voters to have a say on whether they want to continue as part of the proposed emergency dispatch center in the works to be built in Middleton or stay in the Hamilton-Wenham Emergency Center.